Challenging the Stereotype

-Kashmir Life: How did you join the police?
+Kashmir Life (KL): How did you join the police?
 Did you face any opposition in your home?

-Gulshan Akhtar: I had always an interest for a non-traditional career.
-Since my father was in police and I had a good exposure to police environment.
-Whenever, I would visit my father, I would hardly see any policewoman.
-So, I thought why not enter the male dominated bastion.
+Gulshan Akhtar (GA): I had an interest in a non-traditional career.
+Since my father was in the police, I had a good exposure to the police environment.
+Whenever I would visit my father, I would hardly see any policewoman.
+So, I thought, why not enter the male-dominated bastion?
 My family has always respected my decisions.
 Whatever I am today, I owe it to them.

 KL: What challenges do women working in the police face?